 Full-time undergraduate students must complete at least 12 credits per semester while attending Warner Pacific University.
 The quantitative measure for less than full-time enrollment is calculated as a percentage of the full-time standard.
 Periodic evaluations monitor the student's cumulative pace of progression toward degree completion within maximum timeframes.
+A student must earn credit for at least 67% of credits attempted to ensure that they will graduate within the maximum timeframe.
+Pace is calculated by dividing the cumulative number of credits earned by credits attempted.
 No-credit designations such as "W" (withdrawal), "I" (Incomplete), or "IP" (In Progress) are considered unsatisfactory completion of a course.